AZDOPS/AZDOPS/Docs/Help/Get-AZDOPSConnection.md

 ```

 ## DESCRIPTION
-This commands lists all active AZDOPS connecions.
+This commands lists all established connections to Azure DevOps.

 ## EXAMPLES